gagan0123/PostmarkApp-Email-Integrator/readme.txt

  * Fixed the Fatal Error due to incorrect usage of WP_Error object
  * Fixed the issue while parsing the headers sent as array to the wp_mail function
  * Fixed the breaking of plaintext when force html option is selected

+New Features added:

+ * Support for adding Cc, Bcc, and Reply-To headers
+ * Support to filter the arguments by other plugins like its done in the actual wp_mail() function of WordPress
+ * Auto import settings from the Postmarkapp approved WordPress plugin for easy migration

+Roadmap:

+ * Support for attachments
+ * Handling special characters in Subject
+ * Ability for dynamic "From" addresses by verifying from PostmarkApp

 To know more about PostMarkApp, please visit this link: http://postmarkapp.com